-A number of studies find a link between animal proteins and health problems (cancers, cardiovascular diseases, diabetes, obesity, etc.).
-The Guardian writes: "High levels of dietary animal protein in people under 65 years of age was linked to a fourfold increase in their risk of death from cancer or diabetes", adding that "people should eat a low-protein diet until old age" (this is based on a study with a press release claiming that "eating animal protein may be as harmful as smoking").
-So does eating animal proteins cause health problems that plant proteins do not?
+The Guardian for instance writes: "High levels of dietary animal protein in people under 65 years of age was linked to a fourfold increase in their risk of death from cancer or diabetes", adding that "people should eat a low-protein diet until old age" (this is based on a study with a press release claiming that "eating animal protein may be as harmful as smoking").

 Given the way the results of (generally honest and competent) scientific studies are reported, it may seem (if not explicitly claimed) that animal proteins cause diseases that plant proteins do not.
 However, it is important to understand that drawing useful conclusions from such studies can be hard (if not impossible).

 Number of new cases of colon cancer (per 100 000 women per year) as a function of the daily meat consumption (in grams) for various countries.

 These studies compare several populations: for instance people who (turn out to) eat more meat and who people eat less.
 If the former are more obese or die more of heart diseases, then it is clear that there is some sort of link between eating meat and such health issues.
 A plot such as the one on the right for instance can certainly convince us of a link between colon cancer and meat.
 However, these people differ in many other ways (meat consumption is certainly not the only difference between Africa, Japan and New Zealand), so how do we know that meat is actually the root of the problem?
 This only shows a correlation: it does not prove that eating meat causes the problem.

 Why can we not conclude that meat is the cause of the problem?
 Because meat consumption itself correlates with other possible causes.
 Let us think concretely: what is different about big meat eaters?